MarcusAdams/stable-diffusion/README.md

 ```
 prompt: A virus playing the guitar --steps 32
 ```
 Note: Use the following limited set of parameters after the prompt.
-Once you set a parameter, it becomes the new default until you change it.
+Once you set a parameter, it becomes the new default for the session until you change it.

 ```
 usage: [prompt] [--steps STEPS] [--H H] [--W W] [--scale SCALE] [--seed SEED]